memfault/interrupt/_drafts/best-of-binutils.md

 output format used by compilers for embedded development.
 A full discussion of the ELF file format is outside the scope of this article but at a high level it's a binary data format which holds program data as well as debug information in different "sections".
-Since the format is well specified, many tools have been developed to parse them.
-It's easy to check if a file is an ELF format by inspecting the first four bytes of the file where you should see `0x7f` followed by "ELF":
+Since the format is well specified, many tools have been developed to parse it.
+It is easy to check if a file is an ELF format by inspecting the first four bytes of the file where you should see `0x7f` followed by "ELF":

 ```bash